Feel-ix-343/markdown-oxide/README.md

     - <details>
         <summary>Modify your nvim-cmp configuration</summary>

-        Modify your nvim cmp source settings for nvim-lsp (note: you must have nvim-lsp installed)
+        Modify your nvim-cmp source settings for nvim-lsp (note: you must have nvim-lsp installed)

         ```lua
         {